TRG-BUILD/VTT6_scripts/README.md

 ## How to run
 Depending on your operative system, the files should be run differently.

-On both windows and mac, it is adviced to have the anti-virus turned off, since most anti-virus programs won't accept non-verified installation programs, and terminate the script.
+On both windows and mac, it is adviced to have antivirus software turned off, since most antivirus programs won't accept non-verified installation programs, and terminate the script.

 [Download](https://github.com/TRG-BUILD/VTT6_scripts/releases/latest) the latest source code and unpack the installation files

 ### Windows

-Go to the directory of the files you downloaded using your filehandler.
+Go to the directory where you downloaded the file, unpack it.

+**!!
+Make sure** there no spaces " " in your parent directory names (eg. "OneDrive - Aalborg Universitet" is forbidden).

 The file _win_install.bat_ should be right-clicked and set to "run as administrator".

 #### UNINSTALL